Common Questions and Answers

 1st floor of the Nursing Building, 229-931-2724

-The Academic Skills Center offers assistance to students through college survival skills, classes and workshops.
-The Academic Skills Center also provided free tutoring in most subjects.
-Student should sign up with the Director of the Academic Skills Center early to begin the process.
+The Academic Resource Center offers assistance to students through college survival skills, classes and workshops.
+The Academic Resource Center also provided free tutoring in most subjects.
+Student should sign up with the Director of the Academic Resource Center early to begin the process.

 The Center is also equipped with a computer center, study booths, tutorial classrooms, and high-tech classroom, and a conference room for students to use.

 Student Support Services is an educational assistance program designed to offer highly individualized educational planning, academic management, learning and study skill development, basic skills improvement and extensive tutoring.
 To be eligible for enrollment, a student must be a U.S. citizen or permanent resident, either low income, OR from a first generation family in which neither parent has earned a baccalaureate degree, OR have a documented physical/learning disability.
 Qualifying students are accepted into the program on a first-come, first-served basis.
 Many Non-Traditional Students participate in SSS and find the program services to play a strong role in their success.
 For additional information, please contact Student Support Services.